(Getting Started With Mortensen Math)

 The Level 1 Teaching Manual is written in a slightly different format than is customary.
 The manual starts with an overview of several Algebra books and contains several important concepts and techniques.
 There is a brief overview of the concept being taught.
 Then there is a (different) specific example shown along with sample dialogue.
 The strands are arranged alphabetically for your convenience.

 As children work in Level 1 have them return to the Smiley Face Series as appropriate, just because you finished a book or strand doesn't mean you can't return to it later.
 Indeed you may need to return to them several times over the years.
 It isn't ever going to be "one and done."
 We suggest using them as an introduction to larger multiplication and division problems and addition/subtraction problems involving regrouping.
+Books should be used ALONG WITH not INSTEAD OF the base ten blocks.
+Use the base ten blocks to work the problems they see in the books, that way they get three inputs: 1) building with the manipulatives (Kinesthetic).
+2) Visual image by drawing the base ten blocks (Visual).
+3) They hear the symbols spoken and relate those symbols and sounds to the pictures and base ten blocks (auditory).

-GETTING STARTED WITH CHILDREN AGES 8 TO 10
+WITH CHILDREN AGES 8 TO 10

 If you haven't already read the preceding information, please do so.
 Many older children will benefit from the Smiley Face Series, Addition and Multiplication Facts Mastery Books and the Games and Activities contained in the Series A Manuals and elsewhere on this website and on the blog.
-You may note that currently the Mortensen Company is out of Series A Manuals.
-They are out of print, but my kits still include them because Crewton Ramone is cool like that.

 Many parents will have